chquek/Airflow-UI/README.md

 ## Airflow credentials

 The airflow id is admin/admin.
 It is built into the image.

-## Restrictions

-- Only 5 new DAGs
-- Each DAG up to 10 tasks
+Need to login to airflow if performing admin task, such as defining connection.s

-- Contact admin@kinisi.biz to increase limits
+## Contact admin@kinisi.biz to increase limits